johannthefabulos/FP441/README.txt

 5. To compile, load the CMAKELISTS, choose your target to run on, which should be generated in the cmake-build-debug folder and run.

 6. If you click while TheWarrior is selected, he swings his sword.
-If you click while Eeyore is selected he eyes turn red.
+If you click while Eeyore is selected his eyes turn red.
 7. The breakdown is as follows:
     -Each student was responsible for their own hero.
     -Environment - Connor